kusasalethusithole1/storing-big-data-predict/part_1_overview.md

      - Its `SubnetId` should be that of the public subnet of the VPC (`DataCenterPublicSubnet`).
    - `WindowsInstanceSG`: The first of three security groups.
 This group permits [RDP](https://www.cisecurity.org/white-papers/security-primer-remote-desktop-protocol/) access to an instance deployed within the public subnet of the VPC.
      - The security group should have a `VpcId` associating it with the `VPC` created in this template.
-     - It should be given a `GroupName` corresponding to `DE-Extract-WindowsInstanceSG`.
+     - It should be given a `GroupName` corresponding using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname}  `2301FTDEDOREXP-Extract-WindowsInstanceSG`.
      - It should have an appropriately descriptive `GroupDescription`.
      - Regarding the group's `SecurityGroupIngress`, it should permit all *tcp* traffic *to and from the default RDP port (3389)*, regardless of the source IPv4 address (corresponds to a `CidrIp` of `0.0.0.0/0`).
-     - The security group should be given a {key: value} tag of {"Name": "DE-Extract-WindowsInstanceSG"}.
+     - The security group should be given a {key: value} tag using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname} {"Name": "2301FTDEDOREXP-Extract-WindowsInstanceSG"}.
    - `FileServerSG`: The second security group, which is responsible for permitting `ssh` access to the data center's file server from an internal source within the VPC.
      - Like the previous one, the file server security group should use its `VpcId` to associate with the `VPC` created in the template.
-     - Its `GroupName` should be `DE-Extract-FileServerSG`.
+     - Its `GroupName` should use the naming convention of {cohort}{First three letter of first name}-{First three leters of surname}  `2301FTDEDOREXP-Extract-FileServerSG`.
      - As before, the security group should have an appropriately descriptive `GroupDescription`.
      - For this group's `SecurityGroupIngress`, it should permit all *tcp* traffic *to and from the default ssh port (22)*.
 Unlike the previous security group, however, it should *block* any traffic from addresses outside of the public subnet of the VPC (corresponds to a `CidrIp` of `192.168.10.0/24`).
-     - The security group should be given a {key: value} tag of {"Name": "DE-Extract-FileServerSG"}.
+     - The security group should be given a {key: value} tag using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname} {"Name": "2301FTDEDOREXP-Extract-FileServerSG"}.
    - `FileGatewaySG`: The last of the security groups, and the last resource of the template.
 This security group controls the access to the file gateway instance configured later on in this challenge.
      - As all the other security groups, the file gateway security group should use its `VpcId` to associate with the `VPC` created in the template.
-     - It should have a `GroupName` of `DE-Extract-FileGatewaySG`.
+     - It should have a `GroupName` using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname}  `2301FTDEDOREXP-Extract-FileGatewaySG`.
      - It should also have an appropriately descriptive `GroupDescription`.
      - `SecurityGroupIngress` for the file gateway should permit tcp access *to and from all ports* on a given instance (ports 1 - 65534).
 However, only IPv4 addresses within the `VPC` should be able to communicate through the security group (corresponds to a `CidrIp` of `192.168.0.0/16`)
-     - Finally, the security group should be given a {key: value} tag of {"Name": "DE-Extract-FileGatewaySG"}
+     - Finally, the security group should be given a {key: value} tag using the naming convention of {cohort}{First three letter of first name}-{First three leters of surname}  {"Name": "2301FTDEDOREXP-Extract-FileGatewaySG"}

 **Windows-instance Template**